jeromedejaegher/SVD-evolutive-CNN/README.md

 Symetrically, on layers where singular values are high, we can expand the output space R<sup>d<sub>out</sub></sup> -> R<sup>d<sub>out</sub> + 1</sup> with vectors orthogonal to the original output space, allowing the neural network to find new relevant features to improve its overall accuracy.

-## Experimental findings to be tested :
+## Experimental findings to be explained :
 - in Resnet Blocks, the intermediate channel size seems to converge to a size significantly (around 3 times) smaller than input and output sizes.
 As if the Neural Network distillate channel information throught space, and re-channelize it before performing the addition with the (space-oriented) residue branch